google/trillian/docs/storage/storage.md

 # Storage Design Notes
 ## Status: (Very very)^N Draft
+### Author: Martin Smith

 ## Tree Node Storage

 The node level of storage provides a fairly abstract tree model that is used to implement verifiable logs and maps.
-Most use cases will not need this level but it is important to know the concepts involved.
+Most users will not need this level but it is important to know the concepts involved.
 The API for this is defined in `storage/tree_storage.go`.
 Related protos are in the `storage/storagepb` package.

 The model provides a versioned view of the tree.
 Revision numbers increase monotonically as the tree is mutated.